How to Choose the Right Network Cable for Your Setup

 Bandwidth Requirements:

-One of the primary factors to consider when selecting network cabling is the bandwidth requirements of your network.
+One of the primary factors to consider when selecting structured cabling is the bandwidth requirements of your network.
 Bandwidth refers to the amount of data that can be transmitted over a network within a given time frame.
 Different applications and network setups have varying bandwidth needs.
 For instance, if you're running a small office network with basic internet browsing and email usage, a standard Cat5e cable might suffice.
 However, bandwidth-intensive tasks like video streaming, security camera installations, large file transfers, or data-intensive applications demand higher bandwidth capabilities, necessitating the use of Cat6 or even Cat6a cables.
 Understanding your network's bandwidth requirements is crucial in choosing the appropriate cable category.

 Transmission Distance: